vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 *Flow* really is something I want to explore as a solution to scenario design, but I think I'll wait for both the plugin to mature, and for us to have a stronger experience in Unreal Engine.
 And with UE5's *Verse* language around the corner, I think it's safer to see what Epic's new scripting language has to offer before jumping to an unofficial one.

 But I really encourage you to check the [Flow][flow] project out.
-It immediatly garned traction upon initial release, has lots of people interested and contributing, an active Discord server and a really experienced maintainer.
+It immediatly garnered traction upon initial release, has lots of people interested and contributing, an active Discord server and a really experienced maintainer.

 ## Testing